 - 2 teaspoons olive oil for drizzling or brushing

-- Combine sugar and yeast in a bit of warm water or warm milk to activate.
+Combine sugar and yeast in a bit of warm water or warm milk to activate.

-- Let it rise for about 45 minutes or until double in size on the room temperature.
+Let it rise for about 45 minutes or until double in size on the room temperature.

-- Preheat the oven on 375 Fahrenheit (190 C)
+Preheat the oven at 375 Fahrenheit (190 C)

-- Oil the baking pan transfer the flat bread.
+Oil the baking pan, transfer the flatbread.

-- Drizzle or brush on little bit of olive oil and sprinkle with the herbs (or garlic and herbs mix)
+Drizzle or brush on a little bit of olive oil and sprinkle with the herbs (or garlic and herb mix).

-- Let it rise for 10 more minutes, then bake until golden brown, and approximately 30-35 minutes.
+Let it rise for 10 more minutes, then bake until golden brown and approximately 30-35 minutes.

--We loved spreading on the bread cream cheese and as you can see on the pictures sun dried tomato pesto.
+-We loved spreading on the bread cream cheese and as you can see on the pictures sun-dried tomato pesto.

 You may use any herbs that you might have on hand or that you like.
 Weber's garlic and herb seasoning is available in Publix and other stores.
 You can use garlic powder or freshly minced garlic and just add it equally on the top of the bread before baking.
 Or just use garlic and herb mix.
 You can make two large flatbreads out of the amount of dough, just use a rectangular or large square baking pan and stretch the dough from one end to the other.
 That way you might end up with a nice thin crust and two loaves of bread that you can also use as a pizza crust.
 Yes, you can use a standing mixer: Put the sugar, salt, olive oil, water, flour, yeast into a standing mixer's work bowl.
 Using the paddle attachment, start the mixer on low and mix until the dough just comes together, forming a ball.
 Lube the hook attachment with cooking spray.
 Attach the hook to the mixer and knead for 15 minutes on medium speed.
 Let it rise!